 Ex : 9.2 – Habitat And Adaptation

-Animals get a lot of benefits from their habitats.
-For example, rabbits live in a forest habitat by building a burrow in the soil, they get food from the plant products, the fresh air they breathe in is obtained.
+Animals benefit a lot from their habitats.
+For example, rabbits live in a forest habitat by building a burrow in the soil; they get food from the plant products; they obtain fresh air they breathe.
 Habitat provides air, food, water and shelter to an animal.

 The place where an organism naturally lives and reproduces is called a habitat.

-The soil and climate conditions on land are different in different parts of the earth.
-It is necessary for organisms to adjust to the conditions and environment they live in.
-The special characteristics possessed by plants and animals that enable them to successfully survive in a particular environment is the adaptation.
+The soil and climate conditions on land are varied in different parts of the earth.
+Organisms tend to adjust to the conditions and environment they live in.
+The unique characteristics of plants and animals that enable them to successfully survive in a particular environment are called as adaptation.

 - The sunlight is essential for the survival of the biotic components as the sun is the ultimate source of energy for all living things.